TheSpaceDevs/.github/profile/README.md

 ### Launch-related News 🚀

-- <a href="https://www.teslarati.com/spacex-back-to-back-starlink-crew-dragon-launch-2022/" >🔗</a> **[Teslarati]** SpaceX sends two drone ships to sea for back-to-back Starlink, astronaut launches
-- <a href="https://spaceflightnow.com/2022/04/20/another-batch-of-starlink-internet-satellites-ready-for-launch-from-cape-canaveral/" >🔗</a> **[Spaceflight Now]** Another batch of Starlink internet satellites ready for launch from Florida
+- <a href="https://spaceflightnow.com/2022/04/11/rocket-lab-confirms-plan-to-catch-booster-with-helicopter-later-this-month/" >🔗</a> **[Spaceflight Now]** Rocket Lab confirms plan to catch booster with helicopter later this month

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220421T180904">2022-04-21 18:09:04 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220421T184432">2022-04-21 18:44:32 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>